binkley/wrong-place-wrong-time/homebrewery-part-1.md

 **Scene 2 &mdash; The Washerwoman**

 The players return to the recessed doorway and find a 1" square of black oilcloth.
 A trail of muddy footprints leads 15 feet south into Shrimp Alley before vanishing into a puddle.

 Knocking on the door reveals a squalid tenement.
 Inside is a tired woman, evasive and poor, who eyes the characters with distrust.

 **Scene 3 &mdash; One-Eyed Jukk**

 Inside the Bloody Fist, One-Eyed Jukk is asleep and drunk.
 If woken, he gives confused and mostly useless answers &mdash; but warns them:

+{{background-color:#e0e0e0,font-style:italic,padding:10px,border-radius:5px
-> Dock Ward’s not safe &mdash; one gang takes your purse, the other your head.
+Dock Ward’s not safe: one gang takes your purse, the other your head. <br>
+City Watch can be trusted if you bribe the right.
+}}

 **Scene 4 &mdash; Watch Patrol**